akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+### The Road to Westminster

+The royal party spent several days travelling the ancient Watling Street.
+This long, straight spine of cracked paving was a scarred memory of Rome, cutting through the deep greens of the Midland wilds.

-They passed through the outer gates at midday.
-Beatrice had imagined a castle—something like the hunting lodge at Rockingham, but larger.
-What she saw instead was a city.
+As they neared the murky Temese (Thames) river, Beatrice gasped.
+She had imagined simply a big castle—something like the hunting lodge at Rockingham but stretched taller.
+What she saw instead was an impossible island of stone rising from a misty sea of marshy mud and shaggy, smoke-stained thatch.

-Westminster sprawled before her, a chaos of stone and timber and smoke.
-The great hall, she later learned, had been built by the king’s brother, and it dwarfed anything she had ever seen.
-Its roof seemed to scrape the sky.
-Its walls were thick enough to swallow sound.
+About midday, they finally reached the outskirts of Westminster.
+Pigs darted from the hooves of the King’s great war horses, and the air was a thick, bracing soup of tidal salt, roasting meat, and the sharper, stagnant breath of the marshes.

+It was a city of contradictions.
+Outside the precinct, a chaos of timber-framed houses leaned against one another like drunken giants, their roofs venting thin plumes of blue woodsmoke into the white sky.

+They entered the palace precinct via the King’s Gate, a formidable stone archway where the transition from the muddy sprawl was absolute.
+The Old Palace Yard opened before them—a wide courtyard surfaced with rammed gravel and fragments of broken Roman tile that crunched under the horses' weight.

+Ahead, the knights of the King’s household dismounted with the heavy, rhythmic clatter of their long hauberks of interlocking iron rings.
+Between the stone outbuildings, royal pages and clerks—their fingers stained dark with oak-gall ink—scurried like frantic beetles.

+Above them reared the Great Hall.
+Built by William Rufus, the King’s brother, it dwarfed anything Beatrice had ever seen.
+Its roof, thirteen bays held by massive oak beams, seemed to touch the sky.
+The walls—six feet of solid masonry faced in pale Caen stone—were thick enough for three people to walk side-by-side along the internal galleries.
+Inside, the stone swallowed the city’s roar, replacing it with a hollow, echoing vastness.

 When she stepped inside, she forgot to breathe.

 The noise hit her first.

-Not the orderly sounds of a village—the clank of a smith’s hammer, the lowing of cattle at dusk—but a wall of sound.
-Voices in three languages.
-Armour scraping.
-Servants shouting.
-Hounds barking somewhere below the rushes.
+Not the orderly sounds of a village—the clank of a smith’s hammer or the lowing of cattle at dusk—but a wall of sound.
+Voices in Anglo-Norman, Latin, and English collided in the rafters.
+Armour scraped.
+Servants shouted.
+Hounds barked somewhere deep below the fresh rushes.
 It was like standing inside a bell after it had been struck.

 Then came the smell.

 Perfume and sweat.
-Spiced wine and wet wool.
-The faint, ever‑present reek of the river and the sharper stench of unwashed bodies crowded into too small a space.
+Spiced piment and wet wool.
+The faint, ever‑present reek of the river mud and the sharper stench of hundreds of unwashed bodies crowded into the warming air.
 Beatrice’s stomach turned.
 She had to clench her jaw to keep from gagging.

 Godfrey’s hand found her elbow.
 “Are you unwell?”

 She shook her head.
 Couldn’t speak.

-He guided her through the press of bodies, past clusters of nobles who barely glanced at her, past servants carrying trays of silver, past a knot of children—royal wards, she guessed—who stared openly.
+He guided her through the press of bodies, past clusters of nobles who barely glanced at her, past servants carrying heavy silver chargers of fish, past a knot of children—royal wards in fine silk-trimmed tunics—who stared openly.

 Then, abruptly, she stopped.

-“I need—” She felt her face go scarlet.
+“I need—” Her face went scarlet.
 She leaned toward him, voice barely a whisper.
-“I need the latrine.”
+“The latrine.”

 Godfrey blinked.
 “Oh.”
-He glanced around, then nodded toward a doorway.
-“Through there.
+He glanced around, then nodded toward a small arched doorway tucked behind a heavy wool hanging.
+“The long-drop is through there.
+It’s built into the river wall.
 I’ll wait.”

-Beatrice didn’t wait; she fled, ignoring the stiffness of her protesting legs.
+Beatrice didn’t wait; she fled, ignoring the stiffness of her protesting legs, desperate for the cold, salt-tinged air that whistled up from the river through the stone chute.

 ---

+### In search of relief

 The passage she found was narrow, dim, and blessedly empty.
 She followed it until she reached a small antechamber where a servant was sorting linens.